by Frank Freestar8n

 Upper/Lower These control the appearance of the zoomed in star, to help show the shape and structure of the comatic outer region.
 Reset will restore them to default values

 MetaGuide MetaGuiding is different from normal guiding because it locks onto a specific gear period, measures its amplitude and phase, and corrects for it in realtime.
 This is useful for fast gearbox terms and terms that are not harmonics of the worm period and therefore cannot be fixed by PEC.
 The desired period is entered in Setup, and the MetaGuide checkbox causes corrections to be made.
 As you guide, MetaGuide tracks the corrections and determines the amplitude and phase of the specified period.
 If something changes about the guiding, press Reset to start a fresh calculation of the phase.
 Once you see the amplitude and phase stabilize, and while already guiding, press MetaGuide to begin preemptive corrections for the specified term

 ShiftRate Described below, these values allow for “shifted” guiding to track a comet or asteroid.
-Just enter the E and N rates, in “/minute, and press Shift while guiding to begin tracking the guide star, but with the specified drift
+Just enter the E and N rates, in “/hour, as indicated on the JPL site for comets, and press Shift while guiding to begin tracking the guide star, but with the specified drift

 Center This button does two different things depending on whether or not you are guiding.
 If you are not guiding, but you have calibrated, Center will just move the star to near the center of the screen and stop.
 If you are guiding, Center will set the target location in the center of the screen permanently.
 This is useful during collimation to force re-centering of the star as you adjust